 Please revise the instructions document to inform subjects to complete the consent process in Step 1 and then fill out the initial questionnaire and how to obtain their timestamp data.

+This is in fact not trivial at all, and we truly thank this comment.
+We have modified the order of the instructions and placed the consent process at the very beginning – it certainly did not make sense to ask people to go through the file downloading process when they may still refuse to participate in the study.

 In Section 5.1, you describe that if subjects choose to remove the information on the specific apps that they use, they will be able to extract only their timestamp data.